Differentiation

 - Costs - Have you ever ordered replacement growth factors to re-do a failed differentiation protocol?
 Or have you calculated how much staff time is spent conducting differentiations?
 Expenses compound at an alarmingly fast rate.

-Collectively the humans are acting as the production systems to differentiate cells.
-This has to change.
+In plain English.
+Humans acting as the production systems to differentiate cells is bonkers - this has to change.

 Solution

 Your technical team creates value when planning and analyzing experiments.
-Not when they are moving liquids between containers.
-Liberate your team.
-De-couple your cell production from manual labor.
-Have a machine do your differentiations instead.
-Use a Unicorn cell manufacturing system.
+Not when they are performing endless amounts of manual differentiations.
+Have Emmet do your differentiations instead.

-Our cell culture automation and manufacturing systems leverage machine-driven fluid control, mechanical actuation and onboard reagent storage, in-line sensing and machine intelligence-driven process control.
-This helps to mitigate the effects of reagent thermal cycling , provides in-line sensing as quality control beyond what colour is the media.
-Collectively providing a closed and automated solution for conducting differentiations within a single instrument.
+Emmet leverages machine-driven fluid control, mechanical actuation and onboard reagent storage, in-line sensing, and machine intelligence-driven process control.
+This mitigates the effects of reagent thermal cycling, removes human variability during media exchanges, and provides quality control beyond "what color is the media" and "do the cells look right."

 The Proof